l7mp/stunner/README.md

-on a handful of [public](https://bloggeek.me/google-free-turn-server/) [STUN servers](https://www.npmjs.com/package/freeice) and [hosted TURN services](https://bloggeek.me/managed-webrtc-turn-speed) to connect clients behind a NAT/firewall, which may create a useless dependency on externally operated services, introduce a bottleneck, raise security concerns, and come with a non-trivial price tag.
+on a handful of [public](https://bloggeek.me/google-free-turn-server/) [STUN servers](https://www.npmjs.com/package/freeice) and [hosted TURN services](https://bloggeek.me/managed-webrtc-turn-speed) to connect clients behind a NAT/firewall, which may create a useless dependency on externally operated services, introduce a performance bottleneck, raise security concerns, and come with a non-trivial price tag.

 The main goal of STUNner is to allow *anyone* to deploy their own WebRTC infrastructure into Kubernetes, without relying on any external service other than the cloud-provider's standard hosted